KAELITcom/-kaelit-research/README.md

-# KAELIT – Quantum-Secure, AI-Optimized Blockchain
+# KAELIT – Quantum-Secure, Adaptive-Optimized Blockchain

 > ⚠️ WARNING: This is the **only official GitHub repository of KAELIT**.
 > KAELIT is not affiliated with any tokens, coins, or blockchain forks claiming similar names.